JonnyDavison/WildHook/README.md

 ## Wireframes
 <br>

-Wire frames have been created using [Figma](https://www.figma.com/)
+Wire frames have been created using [Figma](https://www.figma.com/).
+While the general Styling has remained the same there has been a few tweets along the way, inline with the Agile methodology followed.
+This will continue in the future as the design process continues, new technologies are discovered and the constant hunt for better UX/UI is pursued.

 <details>
   <summary>Home Page</summary>